tommybobbins/AWSDevOpsExam/README.md

    * 10,000 requests/second steady-state
    * HTTP 429 status code is returned if these are exceeded.
  * To interact with DynamoDB directly, an *Integration Request* is created.
+ * Each time you update an API which includes modifications of methods, integrations, authorizers and anything else other than stage settings, you must redploy the API.

 ## AWS Step Functions